checkly/docs.checklyhq.com/site/content/docs/cli/constructs-reference.md

   raw JavaScript / TypeScript as a string.
 This runs after the API check is executed.
 Check [our docs on how to use setup and teardown scripts](/docs/api-checks/setup-teardown-scripts/).
 - `maxResponseTime` : The response time in milliseconds where a check should be considered failing.
 - `degradedResponseTime`: The response time in milliseconds where a check should be considered degraded.
+- `shouldFail`: Choose whether a failure should count as a pass.
+All requests with status code 400 or higher are reported as passed if set to `true`.
+The default behaviour if this setting is not defined is `false`.
 - `request`: An object of the `Request` type.
 See the [`Request` reference](#request).

 ### `Request`